Skip to content

 Since joining Coassemble and the SaaS startup industry in 2017, Dimity has seen it all!
 Luckily for you, she shares her excellent tips to help you ask the best interview questions to secure the perfect candidate!

 As the talent pool is becoming smaller and smaller, you need to make sure your start up is seen amongst the best in the world.
-Yes, it can be done!
+And yes, it can be done!
+In this guide, Dimity shares everything you need to know about the best interview questions to ask, but also how to be prepared before you start the recruitment and selection process.

 You know, startup Saas company Cliniko had over 5,118 applications while looking to hire four new roles.
 These roles weren't anything unusual in the job world, so what did they do to make them so desirable?